When John Fogerty Went Solo With ‘The Blue Ridge Rangers’

 Freed from the confines of Creedence Clearwater Revival, which had become a stifling presence in the final years, John Fogerty took the opportunity of his debut solo album to revisit, pay tribute to and replicate the country music he occasionally played with his old band.

 Much of this has to do with Fogerty’s new solo status.
-Creedence’s final album, the previous year’s ‘Mardi Gras,’ was a frustrating mess for everyone involved.
+Creedence’s final album, the previous year’s Mardi Gras, was a frustrating mess for everyone involved.
 Fogerty’s guitar-playing brother Tom had left the band the year before, and the rest of the group was barely hanging on under John’s waning leadership.
 Plus, Fogerty’s long-stewing battle with CCR’s record company was coming to a head.

 Freed from all of this, he set out to make a record by himself and, in a way, for himself.
-Its sales reflected this: ‘Blue Ridge Rangers’ made it to only No. 47, partly because few fans knew it was Fogerty.
+Its sales reflected this: The Blue Ridge Rangers made it to only No. 47, partly because few fans knew it was Fogerty.
 (The album was later reissued with Fogerty’s name on the cover.)
-In 2009, Fogerty made ‘The Blue Ridge Rangers Rides Again,’ a blah sequel to a record that nobody but Fogerty really seemed to care too much about.
+In 2009, Fogerty made The Blue Ridge Rangers Rides Again, a blah sequel to a record that nobody but Fogerty really seemed to care too much about.